Wheeler High School (Georgia): The Center For Advanced Studies in Science, Math, & Technology

 Wheeler High School's Center For Advanced Studies in STEM (Science, Technology, Engineering, & Math) began teaching classes in 1999.
 Since then, it has accepted about 150 freshmen every year.
 Wheeler's program is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science, and Technology.
-The coursework allows magnet students to begin taking college-level courses in math and science by eleventh grade and participating in internships at local businesses by twelfth grade.
+The program allows magnet students to begin taking college-level (Advanced Placement) courses in math and science by tenth grade and participate in internships at local businesses in twelfth grade.
 In 2014 the magnet program earned the STEM Certified School Outreach from Tag-Ed, a Georgia STEM organization.

 Efforts to change name

 In June 2020, students, alumni, and community members began circulating an online petition to change the name of Wheeler High School due to the namesake's ties to the Confederate States of America.
 The petition received support from Charisse Davis, the school board member representing Wheeler High School and the school's Student Government Association.
-Some have opposed the move, including school board member David Banks, who argues that the issue is overly politicized and that Wheeler's later service as an American politician and as an American military leader during the Spanish-American war should be noted.
-As of March 2021, the name change is still under consideration.
+Opponents of the move included school board member David Banks, who said that the issue is overly politicized and that Wheeler's later service as an American politician and as an American military leader during the Spanish-American war should be noted.
+As of March 2021, the name change was still under consideration.
 The movement has received praise from notable alumni including Jaylen Brown.